marcelpetrick/DevNotes/BeenThereSeenThat/20230427_EdgeImpulseConference2023/README.md

 * use the edgeimpulse network, not the hotel network (clear)..
 * goal for today: connect device, collect data, make an impulse, then flash to board
 * mine: marcelpetrick / EdgeImpulseConf_HandOn_TI
-* collect first he data: from the laptop of the current laptop; just needs access via browser
+* collect first the data: from the laptop of the current laptop; just needs access via browser
 * then "create impulse": create basic image processing, use square input, then also generic object detection, then save impulse
-* YOLOx for tvi4dm as model
+* YOLOx for tda4vm as model
 * training can take some time ..
 * no visible loss function
 * cloned a project: marcelpetrick / Person-Detection-ML-Show-Demo_clone